harm2305/embsys-330-sp25-final-project-harm2305/documentation/detailed_design.md

+# System Interaction
+The system composes of 3 main pieces:
+- Observation collection
+- Display
+- CLI

+The central part is the observation collection subsystem which performs scans and processes them.
+It consists of two threads: a scanning thread and a data processing thread.

+The CLI and display subsystems interface with this observaiton collection subsystem to provide data to the end user.

 # Observation Collection
 Zephyr provides a robust Bluetooth stack with support for Bluetooth 4.1.
 For the operation of our device, we will be utilizing the observer GAP profile which is a low-energy